 If you don’t have an AppArmor profile for your specific application, we give you one.
 The profile is installed in

-/etc/apparmor.d/firejail-default file when you install Firejail.
+/etc/apparmor.d/firejail-default when you install Firejail.
 You would need to load it into the kernel by running the following command:

-Note: next time you start your computer, Firejail AppArmor profile will be loaded automatically into the kernel.
+or reboot the computer and Firejail AppArmor profile will be loaded automatically into the kernel.

-In profile files, use
+In your Firejail profile files, use

 apparmor command.
 This is the previous VLC profile with AppArmor support: